 When you find your Heart’s Intention, state it as the truth to yourself aloud and silently three times or more during the day, something like: “I am healthy, happy and free in every moment.”
 State your Intention, then let it go… When you get out of the way you surrender your intention to the greater forces within yourself and the universe to bring it to fruition.

 The wonderful thing is, you do not work at an Intention — it works on you!
 There is no need to set a deadline for it, for your Intention will manifest when the time is right.
 Trust in the process.
 State it – leave it – and receive it.
 The great mystery will bring it to you.
 Intention brings greater transformation and has a longer lasting effect than our efforts towards goal setting.

 Goals and resolutions and often have deadlines which, if they are not met, can make us feel like we’ve failed.
 Our efforts backfire, making us feel not better but worse.
 Or, using our example, a goal like weight loss may be accomplished, but we still don’t find what we were really after, to ‘feel healthy, happy and free’, and the weight comes back.
 Intention has a deeper, more underlying effect on who we are and how we live our lives.

-When you want to make change in your life, rest your hands on your heart and listen to the voice of your heart to uncover what you are truly seeking because there might be something underneath a primary desire.
+When you want to make change in your life, or you are seeking your deeper wisdom, rest your hands on your heart and listen to the voice of your heart to uncover what you are truly seeking because there might be something underneath a primary desire.
 Take time with your heart…

 Error!
 You must specify a value for the Video ID, Width, Height parameters to use this shortcode!